Contentful Privacy Notice

 Not all sections will necessarily apply to you.
 It depends on how you interact with us, our services and website.

-This policy does not cover any linked third-party websites or services that we do not own or control.
+This notice does not cover any linked third-party websites or services that we do not own or control.

 Contentful processes personal data in three broad categories: